Last Updated on: by

 One more thing

-There you have it, 4 reasons why I own and most likely will always own a car, even in the city.
+There you have it, 4 reasons why I own and most likely will always consider being a car owner, even in the city.
 And there is something I haven’t mentioned yet because it’s for the future: kids.
-While it can be done without a car.
-Having a car makes it a lot easier to get around to doing things in an orderly fashion.
+While it can be done without a car, having a car makes it a lot easier to get around to doing things in an orderly fashion.

 I will say that outside of rush hour it’s never fun to drive out of a Belgian city.
 More and more cities incorporate a so-called circulation plan.
 Cars are forced out of the center and on the ring road.